Pat Paulsen

-Patrick Layton Paulsen (July 6, 1927 – April 25, 1997) was an American comedian and satirist notable for his roles on several of the Smothers Brothers television shows, and for his satirical campaigns for President of the United States between 1968 and 1996.
+Patrick Layton Paulsen (July 6, 1927 – April 25, 1997) was an American comedian and satirist known for his roles on several of the Smothers Brothers television shows, and for his satirical campaigns for President of the United States between 1968 and 1996.

 Early life and education

 Paulsen was born July 6, 1927, in South Bend, Washington, a small fishing town in Pacific County.
 He was the son of Beulah Inez (née Fadden) and Norman Inge Paulsen, a Norwegian immigrant who worked for the Coast Guard.
 The family moved to California when he was 10, where he graduated from Tamalpais High School in Mill Valley in May 1945.

 Paulsen joined the U.S. Marine Corps after high school, when World War II was still being waged, but it ended before he was shipped overseas.
 However, he did experience overseas duty, including guarding captured Japanese soldiers during their repatriation.
 He returned home after the war and worked as a posting clerk, a truck driver, a hod carrier, a Fuller Brush salesman, and a gypsum miner.
 Later, he was employed as a photostat operator for several years.
 He attended San Francisco City College, then joined an acting group called "The Ric-y-tic Players," and he formed a comedy trio that included his brother Lorin.